estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Species Domestication Timeline.md

 3. **Technological Advancement**

    - Each newly domesticated species enabled new technologies
-   - Combined use of multiple domesticated species created complex systems (e.g., raven-guided diprotodon transport)
+   - Combined use of multiple domesticated species created complex systems (e.g., raven-assisted hunting and herding)

 4. **Artistic Expression**
    - Domesticated species featured prominently in artwork and decoration